 - In FY23, the state’s passenger traffic stood at 8,812,531 at Cochin airport and 3,478,067 at Thiruvananthapuram airport.

-- In 2021-22, the total production of horticulture crops in the state was expected to be 6,160.28 thousand metric tonnes and area under production was 1,483.03 thousand hectares.
-In 2021-22, the total production of vegetables and fruits were estimated at 544.95 thousand metric tonnes and 1,939.452 thousand metric tonnes, respectively.
+- In 2021-22, the total production of horticulture crops in the state was expected to be 6,160.28 thousand metric tonnes and the area under production was 1,483.03 thousand hectares.
+In 2021-22, the total production of vegetables and fruits was estimated at 544.95 thousand metric tonnes and 1,939.452 thousand metric tonnes, respectively.

 - As of July 2022, Kerala has 25 total notified SEZs.
-The state has a techno park in Thiruvananthapuram which has been instrumental in attracting global electronics manufacturers, an info park in Kochi, and a cyberpark in Kozhikode.
+The state has a technopark in Thiruvananthapuram which has been instrumental in attracting global electronics manufacturers, an info park in Kochi, and a cyberpark in Kozhikode.

-- Under the State Budget 2023-24, the government has allocated Rs.
+- Under the State Budget 2023-24, the government allocated Rs.
 2,404 crore (US$ 293.3 million) for roads and bridges.

 - In the State Budget 2023-24, the government allocated funds worth Rs.
 1,856 crore (US$ 226.4 million) for urban development projects in Kerala, out of which Rs.
 455 crore (US$ 55.5 million) has been allocated towards Smart Cities Mission.

-- In May 2023, during an investors meet, 24 of the 121 investors forwarded their letters of interest for an investment of Rs.
+- In May 2023, during an investor's meet, 24 of the 121 investors forwarded their letters of interest for an investment of Rs.
 381.75 crore (US$ 46.6 million) in various sectors of the Kattakada constituency of Kerala.

 - Union Railway Minister Mr. Ashwini Vaishnaw, in April 2023, informed that 34 railway stations in Kerala would soon be upgraded to world-class standards.

-- The State Government of Kerala is planning to formulate a comprehensive urban policy based on the latest studies in urbanization, as proposed in
+- The State Government of Kerala is planning to formulate a comprehensive urban policy based on the latest studies in urbanization, as proposed in the State Budget 2023-24.
+For this purpose, a commission will be constituted including international experts and institutions.

 - Kerala Chief Minister Mr. Pinarayi Vijayan in April 2023, said that the State would be transformed into a healthcare hub by providing better medical services and tourism opportunities in the sector.
 He said the government would take advantage of the area by exploring the global potential in the healthcare sector.
 An amount of Rs.
 30 crore (US$ 3.7 million) has been allocated for the initial work to formulate and implement the "care policy" and prepare facilities for the same.